 Why is the Vertical Jump Technique Important?

-As basketball players, we are more often than not jumping off of two feet.
-If you follow these five steps to have and train your muscles specifically in the areas that surround strengthening your two-footed elevation, you will see noticeable results that put you above the competition in no time at all.
+As basketball players learning how to jump properly, we are more often than not jumping off of two feet.
+Follow these five steps to have and train your muscles specifically in the areas surrounding strengthening your two-footed elevation.
+You will see noticeable results that put you above the competition quickly.

-With the proper jumping form, you can increase your vertical by 2″ to “3 inches.
+You can increase your vertical by 2″ to “3 inches with the proper jumping form.
 This difference alone is why every player should focus on having the perfect vertical jump technique.
 Follow these steps and you will have the tools to jump higher off than two feet.

 Achieve Your Maximum Vertical Jump